 make an appointment

 Autistic children and teens often prefer to start social interactions on their own terms.
 When someone unexpectedly approaches them at recess, in the hallway, or during a family gathering, it can feel intrusive or overstimulating.
 Small talk and unplanned interactions require quick processing of social and sensory information, which can be exhausting.
-Your child may seem more relaxed and engaged when they initiate the interaction themselves, invite a friend over for a specific activity, or talk within a structured setting like a club or shared hobby.

 SOCIAL RELATIONSHIPS AND EMOTIONAL RESPONSES